7 Easy At Home Learning Activities with Blocks

 When building these sensory trays, use what you have!
 There is really no reason to go out and buy new toys/items for each letter.
 Chances are, you have more than you realize in your kid’s toys!

 Grab your picture alphabet blocks and then search around for objects beginning with each letter.
-A great place to start is with the animal bin, play kitchen, and puzzles.
+Some great places to start are the animal bin, play kitchen, and puzzles.
 You are bound to find multiple letters in those locations!

 If you are still stumped on what to include, check out these ideas below: